HRR16-TRex/TRex/PRESS-RELEASE.md

   > "I could watch this for the rest of my life."

 ## How to Get Started ##
   > Just go to our website [here](www.trex-timer.herokuapp.com) to begin.
-If you want to create a race, then input the race name and your username.
-You'll be able to set the countdown timer and start it.
-Invite whoever you want to your race and see the bets pour in.
-If you join a race as a user, place your bet and enjoy the excitement of the race!
+For admin, create a race and set the timer as well as manage the start.
+For user, join an existing race and place your bet.

 ## Customer Quote ##
   > "I was able to get all my students to work quietly as The TRex Race Timer made our daily writing assignment exciting."